Model Metadata

 Metadata Schema

 The EdgeFirst metadata schema is organized into logical sections.
-All sections are optional — third-party integrations can include only the sections relevant to their use case.
+All sections are optional — third-party integrations can include only the sections relevant to their use case — except schema_version, which is required on v2 metadata.

 Complete Schema Structure